 Verizon Wireless customers can live stream Sunday night games on their mobile devices through the NFL Mobile app.
 This is an additional way, albeit a limited one, to watch football online.

 Can I Watch Thursday Night Football Online without Cable?

 Thursday Night Football is a bit easier for cord cutters to watch this year.
 NFL Network owns part of the broadcast rights and will air every TNF game.
-Sling TV has just announced it will be carrying NFL Network (and NFL RedZone in the Sports Extra package) in time for the kickoff of the 2016 season.
-That means, you’ll be able to many Thursday Night Football matchups with Sling TV.
+Sling TV has just announced it will be carrying NFL Network (and NFL RedZone in the Sports Extra package).
+That means, you’ll be able to watch many Thursday Night Football matchups with Sling TV.
 However, any Thursday Night games that are being simulcast on CBS will be blacked out on NFL Network on Sling TV due to licensing agreements.
 Consider using CBS All Access to fill in the gaps on those blacked out TNF games.

 Additionally, both CBS and NBC will also simulcast the majority of the TNF games this year.
 That means you can watch most TNF games with your antenna, and don’t forget Sling TV (7-day trial to enjoy NFL live stream free) also carries NBC live in many select markets across the country.

 For the CBS-hosted TNF games, the best service to use is CBS All Access.
 This service is $5.99 a month (yeah, 6 bucks a month!) and offers live streaming of ALL CBS-hosted NFL games that broadcast in your area.
 It also offers a ton of live TV and on-demand CBS TV shows, so it’s a great value beyond football.